Teeth Braces & Retainers

 Lingual types of braces are the same as traditional metal braces, except that the brackets and arch wires are placed on the inside of teeth.
 These braces are customised for your teeth and your mouth and are invisible when you smile.
 Lingual braces are however more difficult clean and can be uncomfortable, at least initially.

 Clear aligners are not braces but a new type of alignment technology and offer an alternative to braces.
 They are growing in popularity given they are virtually invisible to the naked eye and very effective at aligning teeth.
 Read about Invisalign clear aligners with Dr Finkelstein.

 After braces have adjusted your teeth to their perfect position, retainers are a vital final step in teeth alignment to ensure all your hard work is not undone.

 What are retainers?

 Retainers are used at the end of orthodontic treatment after braces or dental aligners have been removed.
 It is very important to wear your retainers to maintain the current position of your teeth.

 What types of retainers are available?

 Our wear and care of tips for your retainers

-Ready to start on the journey to your best smile?
+Ready to start on the journey to your new smile?

-Whatever solution you decide on, we can provide the right advice for you or your child on what braces are best suited to create the best smile possible.
+Whatever solution you decide on, we can provide the right advice for you or your child on what braces are suited to them and their smile.